0330 822 0505

 Should you go directly to one of these lenders?

-No, it’s not something we’d recommended.
+No, it’s not something we recommend.

-The reason is that the advisor you’ll deal with, works directly for the bank, not for you.
+The reason is that the advisor you’ll deal with works directly for the bank, not for you.

 Which lenders have you already tried?